THE BOOKS

 Educated at the University of Massachusetts at Amherst, and Boston College Law School, Larry served as an intelligence officer in the United States Air Force in the Korean War.
 He was elected a Fellow of the Massachusetts Historical Society.
 His papers on his first two books have been collected by the The Wyner Family Jewish Heritage Center (JHC), formerly of the American Jewish Historical Society (AJHS), and now in collaboration with and at the New England Historical and Genealogical Society (NEHGS) in Boston, Massachusetts, and collated, digitized, formatted, indexed, and published worldwide online.

 Larry has lived in Brookline since the age of two and has been married to Lois Raverby Ruttman for sixty years.
-He is going strong at ninety-two.
+He is going strong at ninety-three.
 He began a weekly podcast in 2021 focused on what life has taught him about the values one should live by.
 Larry is amazed that Providence has granted him the privilege to “live his life backwards” in this late-coming and deeply satisfying labor of love, which he has recounted in his memoir, Larry Ruttman: A Life Lived Backwards - An Existential Triad of Friendship, Inquisitiveness, and Maturation.